 Lastly, any Tom, Dick and Harry can operate a cruise.
 When you combine this with self regulation this could be a recipe for disaster.
 So please be wary of attending a lesser unknown cruise than the big players in the industry.
 If you choose a small cruise operator, you may not receive the level of quality and service that you may be expecting and you will have no way of claiming any compensation, should there be a need to.

-I recommend sticking to either the Emerald Princess Casino Cruise or the Tradewinds Casino Cruise.
+I recommend sticking to either the Emerald Princess Casino Cruise or the Tradewinds Casino Cruise (update: this has since closed).
 These two are the big players of cruises in Georgia.

 Emerald Princess Casino Cruise

 Named the Emerald Princess the boat sets sail from Brunswick, Georgia.
 It has several slot machines, casino tables offering all the popular games, poker and one restaurant.
 To be honest, there is a mixed bag of reviews regarding the Emerald Princess.
 I would set expectations low if you intend to join this cruise.

 Play the tables and enjoy the closest thing to Vegas Georgia has to offer.

 The governing body in Georgia for the State Lottery is call The Georgia Lottery Corporation.
 This entity is responsible for operating the lottery, scratch tickets, and ensuring pursuing those who break the gambling laws in the state.
 The lottery generates over $1 billion of proceeds annually of which half is awards as winnings, a quarter to state education and a quarter for administration purposes.